Akuli/porcupine/user-doc/projects.md

 # Working with Python projects

-For one-file Python scripts, you can just [make a new file and run it](getting-started.md).
+For one-file scripts, you can just [make a new file and run it](getting-started.md).
-This project explains the recommended way to work with larger Python projects.
+This project explains the recommended way to work with larger projects.

 ## Project Root and Directory Tree